aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_governance.md

 ## Function `initialize_partial_voting`

 Initializes the state for Aptos Governance partial voting.
-Can only be called through Aptos governance proposals with a signer for the aptos_framework (0x1) account.
+Can only be called through Aptos governance<br/> proposals with a signer for the aptos_framework (0x1) account.

 <pre><code>public fun initialize_partial_voting(aptos_framework: &amp;signer)<br/></code></pre>